tdewolff/prompt/README.md

 When the value is editable it allowd users to use keys such as: <kbd>Left</kbd>, <kbd>Ctrl</kbd> + <kbd>B</kbd> to move left; <kbd>Right</kbd>, <kbd>Ctrl</kbd> + <kbd>F</kbd> to move right; <kbd>Home</kbd>, <kbd>Ctrl</kbd> + <kbd>A</kbd> to go to start; <kbd>End</kbd>, <kbd>Ctrl</kbd> + <kbd>E</kbd> to go to end; <kbd>Backspace</kbd> and <kbd>Delete</kbd> to delete a character; <kbd>Ctrl</kbd> + <kbd>K</kbd> and <kbd>Ctrl</kbd> + <kbd>U</kbd> to delete from the caret to the start and end of the input respectively; <kbd>Enter</kbd>, <kbd>Ctrl</kbd> + <kbd>D</kbd> to confirm input; and <kbd>Ctrl</kbd> + <kbd>C</kbd>, <kbd>Esc</kbd> to quit.

 ### Select prompt
-A select prompt that allows the user to select amongst predetermined option.
+A list selection prompt that allows the user to select amongst predetermined options.

 ```go
 package main